yhoshi3/RaLLe/docs/gui_usage.md

 You can evaluate the developed chain on a dev set of the dataset.
 Specify the run name, number of questions to test (-1 for all questions), and batch size.
-The evaluation results can be viewed on MLflow GUI after running MLflow.

 To evaluate, click the `Evaluate` button after specifying the run name, the number of questions to test (-1 for all questions), and the suitable batch size.

 The evaluation can also be carried out using [evaluation script](../scripts/experiment.py).
 For detailed instructions, please refer to [this documentation](evaluation.md).

+The evaluation results can be reviewed on MLflow GUI after running MLflow (see [this documentation](mlflow.md)).

 ### Save Config